dartist/redis_client/README.md

 A high-level interface with pluggable encoders/decoders providing high-level String and JSON-encoded values by default.

-All methods accepting or returning **Object** allow you to pass and return any object, i.e. any int, double, bool, String, Date's persisted will also return native int, double, bool, etc,... types out.
-Any complex types including Lists, Maps are serialized as JSON and also auto-deserialized.
+All methods with **Object** types allow you to pass and return any object, i.e. any int, double, bool, String, Date's persisted will return native int, double, bool, String, Date types out.
+Any complex types including Lists, Maps are serialized as JSON and auto-deserialized as well.
+Examples of this built-in serialization support are visible in the [JsonEncoderTests.dart](https://github.com/mythz/DartRedisClient/blob/master/tests/JsonEncoderTests.dart)

     interface RedisClient default _RedisClient {
       RedisClient([String connStr]);